 The physical duties of a vegetable farm supervisor may include assisting in preparing the soil, tilling, planting, fertilizing, and harvesting the crops.
 Preparing the product for the market may require a supervisor to oversee the washing, packaging, and storing processes.

 The salary of a vegetable farm supervisor will vary greatly based on the size of the farm, types of vegetables grown, market fluctuations, climate, and qualifications of the supervisor.
-The BLS reported the average (mean) annual salary of agricultural managers working in crop production to be $69,880 in May 2015.
+In May 2018, the BLS reported that workers in the 90th percentile or higher earned $136,940 or more per year, whereas the bottom 10th percentile earned $35,440 or less per year.